The €4K audit: 5 places Google Ads quietly wastes your money

 The fix is tiered ROAS: 4.0 on hero margin SKUs, 3.0 on workhorses, 2.2 on low-margin filler.
 You need labeled products to do this.
 Without labels, Google is guessing.

-5. CSS fee you're still paying
+5. The CSS fee you are still paying

 Google charges a 20% Shopping CPC markup in the EU and UK unless you route through a Comparison Shopping Service.
 Every month you stay direct, you hand Google 20% of your Shopping budget for nothing.